 You may have noticed that our ‘Export citation’ function has changed over the last couple of days.
 We are delighted to announce the launch of our new citation tool, powered by Easybib.

-Our previous citation tool was provided by RefME and following RefME’s acquisition by Chegg, the RefME widget is no longer available.
-The launch of our new tool ensures users’ ability to export citations continues.
+Our previous citation tool was provided by RefME, which has now become Cite This For Me, a Chegg service providing free citations services in APA, Chicago, Harvard, and MLA citation formats.
+Following this change, the RefME widget is no longer available on Cambridge Core.
+The launch of our new EasyBib citation tool ensures users’ ability to export citations continues.

 Our new citation tool allows users to export a citation for an article, book, or chapter, from its respective landing page, any content listing, or search result.
 Users can also export citations for multiple pieces of content at one time, using the selection boxes.